bicobus/qModManager/docs/usage.rst

 Settings
 --------
-The software needs to know two on disk location: where the game is located and a space to store the modules you've downloaded.
+The software needs to know two on disk locations: where the game is located and a space to store the modules you've downloaded.

 The game location should be the folder containing the .jar or .exe of the game.
-The repository for your module should be a random *empty* folder of your choice.
+The archive repository for your module should be a random *empty* folder of your choice.

-At the time I write these lines, the settings window is still a WiP.

 Adding modules to be tracked by the software
 --------------------------------------------